MinYaoJhu/Advanced_R/Ch5_Control_flow.md

     out
     ```

-> 1:length(x) counts down from 1 to 0.
+> As x has length 0, 1:length(x) counts down from 1 to 0.
 The first iteration x[1] will generate an NA.
 The second iteration x[0] will return numeric(0), which will assign a 0-length vector to a 0-length subset.
 It works but doesn’t change the object.

+> During the first iteration x[1] will generate an NA (out-of-bounds indexing for atomics).
+The resulting NA (from squaring) will be assigned to the empty length-1 list out[1] (out-of-bounds indexing for lists).

+> The next iteration, x[0] will return numeric(0) (zero indexing for atomics).
+Again, squaring doesn’t change the value and numeric(0) is assigned to out[0] (zero indexing for lists).
+Assigning a 0-length vector to a 0-length subset works but doesn’t change the object.

 2. When the following code is evaluated, what can you say about the
     vector being iterated?